yudhanjaya/yudhanjaya.github.io/docs/experiments/how-to-solar.md

 {% include image.html image="/assets/images/experiments/stonegarden/how-to-solar/ecoflow.jpg" caption="Excuse the clutter.
 I took this while cleaning the house." %}

 Obviously you don't have to fiddle with leftover parts.
 You can just buy a solar generator and panels.
 This will typically run a couple of bulbs, a small fridge, and keep a laptop charged.
-So where you can get them, I've seen them most often on Dallas. then if you can find electronic stores they should have them.
+So where you can get them, I've seen them most often on Daraz.
 It might be worth taking a trip to Unity Plaza.

 I am the type of person who has backups for backups; so my Ecoflow, to this day is still charging and tops up daily; it now sits in a nice cabinet and pulls power from the same panel, except roof-mounted, and also from the mains on a schedule run by a smart plug on a timer.
 It is my emergency battery reserve, should one set of batteries fail.
 I also have a petrol generator.
 So there are backups for the backups for the backups.